 - 2 teaspoons white vinegar (could also use apple cider vinegar)

-Combine all ingredients, except vinegar, in an large pot – I like to use my enameled cast iron soup pot to prevent the acid in theĀ tomatoĀ from leaching aĀ metallicĀ flavor from the pot.
-Stir and bring to a gentle simmer.
-Reduce heat and simmer over low for 30 minutes.
-Stir in the vinegar and continue to cook for 15 more minutes.
-Remove from heat and you’re all done!
+- Combine all ingredients, except vinegar, in a large pot – I like to use my enameled cast iron soup pot to prevent the acid in the tomato from leaching a metallic flavor from the pot.

 The sauce freezes very well – I like to make a big batch and then portion it up for future meals.
 I use Mason jars to freeze mine – just make sure you leave enough room for it to expand as it freezes.